 Understanding that letters represent sounds, which form words is essential when learning to read, e.g., the word cat has three sounds (/c/, /a/ and /t/).

 Learning the alphabet typically occurs in steps, beginning with knowing the letter names.
 It typically begins with learning the ABC song, followed by identifying upper- and lower-case letters as well as different print styles (“a” and “g”).
 Lastly, a child must learn that each letter represents a sound.
-A child must learn each letter's most [...]
+Letter-Sounds A child must learn each letter’s [...]

 Alphabet coloring pages and alphabet worksheets are fun activities that assist your child in learning the name, shape and common sound for the letters of the alphabet.
 By the end of kindergarten, most children know the names of all the letters of the alphabet and can match both upper- and lowercase letters as well as [...]